vakilkunal/MH-Tools/README.md

 ### :chart_with_upwards_trend: [Marketplace Analyzer](https://tsitu.github.io/MH-Tools/analyzer.html)

-> Provides a record of every marketplace transaction as well as summary tables with useful aggregations.
+> Displays all of your marketplace transactions along with some useful aggregations.

 **Bookmarklet:** Run the `Analyzer` bookmarklet from Marketplace -> My History, on the tab you would like data to start from (default = 1).